-In this free tutorial guide, you will learn the process to set up FTP server on Windows 10 PC.
+In this free tutorial guide, you will learn the process to set up an FTP server on Windows 10 PC.
 This mechanism helps to share heavy data files without any barrier.
 However, it is a completely technical process but you would be able to implement FTP via the assistance of this one helpful guide.

 In the corporate environment, it is a primary need to share necessary documents without any restrictions among targeted groups, team members, and sub-departments.
-After implementation of this service, you can easily gain control to transfer files by using the private or a public network.
+After the implementation of this service, you can easily gain control to transfer files by using the private or a public network.
 If you are using a fast ISP then it doesn’t enforce any limit on size and data type for storage.

 - It needs minimal requirement i.e. good internet speed